Sign Up for Our Newsletter!

 In the event of a gift or pledge payment in the form of marketable securities, the stock will be sold as soon as practical upon transfer of ownership from the donor to ZERO.

-The gift will be evaluated on the basis of the average market value of the stock on the date of transfer.
+The gift will be evaluated based on the average market value of the stock on the date of transfer.

 • Any gain or loss in the value of the stock resulting from the timing of the sale will not be added to or subtracted from the gift evaluation.